pierre-veron/pierre-veron/CV.md

 __2015 - 2017__ 1<sup>st</sup> and 2<sup>nd</sup> years of Bachelor in mathematics and physics at [Lycée Faidherbe](https://www.faidherbe.org/), Lille, France (French _Classes préparatoires aux grandes écoles_).

 ## Other
-I'm co-organizing a __summer school in mathematics and astronomy__ for ~17 years-old students since 4 years.
+* I'm co-organizing a __summer school in mathematics and astronomy__ for ~17 years-old students since 4 years.
 The camp is called [Astromaths](https://www.fondation-blaise-pascal.org/nos-actions/les-projets-de-la-fondation/le-camp-astromaths/) and is organized in Ardèche, France.
 The high school students are supervised by a team of researchers, professors, teachers, students and high-skilled enthusiasts in astronomy.
 They practice out-from-school mathematical activities, sports and astronomical observations with professional material.

     The camp is supported by the _Fondation Blaise Pascal_ and the _École Normale Supérieure de Lyon_.

+* Teaching assistant in the biology department of [École Normale Supérieure](https://www.ens.psl.eu/en), Paris